UnLocker18/libs_tutorials/ReactPhysics3D-tutorial.md

   <img src="img/rp3d/cmake2.png" width="400px">
 </p>

 Now you can change the generator settings, CMAKE_INSTALL_PREFIX is the folder where you will find library files in the end of the building process.
-If you check RP3D_COMPILE_TESTBED cmake will also generate the folder of the testbed application where you will find a .sln file containing a lot of more advanced examples, more about that in the [testbed section of user manual]().
+If you check RP3D_COMPILE_TESTBED cmake will also generate the folder of the testbed application where you will find a .sln file containing a lot of more advanced examples, more about that in the [testbed section](https://www.reactphysics3d.com/usermanual#x1-7500014) of the user manual.

 After that click "Generate" and cmake will create the project that you can use to build the library.